CurtTimson/curtis-timson/content/post/tools/2017-atom-packages.md

 **Settings → Install → pigments** | `apm install pigments`

 Atom Pigments visualises CSS colours such as Hex and RGB.
 But it also parses css-preprocessor variables as well as functions.
-One feature the below animation doesn't represent which I find most helpful is that it will also pick up the value of preprocessor variables even from other files.
+One feature that the below animation doesn't represent which I find helpful is that it will also pick up the value of the preprocessor variables, even when they're declared in different files.

 ![Atom Pigments](/images/post/atom/pigments-example.gif)